abrookins/radar/README.md

     Requests/sec:   1249.21
     Transfer/sec:     70.53MB

-Benchmark stats change depending on the location you use.
+Benchmark stats depend on the location you use.
 Sometimes it's slower (1200 reqs/sec) and sometimes faster (3500 reqs/sec).

 # License